i4mShayan/Fashion-Product-Name-Generation/README.md

 # Fashion Product Image-to-Text Prediction

 This project aims to predict the display names of fashion products from images using two distinct approaches.
-The dataset comprises fashion product images and their attributes, such as category, color, brand, and season.
-The goal is to convert these images into descriptive display names.
+The dataset comprises fashion product images and their attributes, such as category, color, season, etc. The goal is to convert these images into descriptive display names.

 ## Dataset